 A much better policy would specify that “any speech or behavior that is prejudicial, harassing, demeaning or discriminatory on the grounds of color, race, religion, dis/ability, sexuality, gender or gender presentation will be considered disruptive” would be much less open to interpretation.

 Every con should have a policy.
 Period.
 It’s the first step every event can and should make to ensure the event is safe for everyone.
 Which leads me to:

 Con Staff – If you’re working with a con in a position of any rank, check right now to see if your con has a specific, enforceable policy against harassment.
 If not, make it your business to get one added to the con site and program book.
-To see if the con you volunteer with has a clear policy, check out the Con Anti-harassment Project List - or if you know your con does have a policy, make sure it’s public, visible, and known!
+To see if the con you volunteer with has a clear policy, check out the Geek Feminism’s Conference Anti-harassment Policy page – or if you know your con does have a policy, make sure it’s public, visible, and known!
 Know *who* on staff is responsible for what.
 Who gets notified – what will happen?
 Make it your job to tell the folks working with you and for you, so everyone is on the same page.

 Every single staff member and volunteer should know the 1-2-3 Steps for handling harassment issues presented to them.